Synchronization of Quasi-Particle Excitations in a Quantum Gas with Cavity-Mediated Interactions

-Experimentally, we observe this chirality through the asymmetry $\chi$ in the response of the cavity field at positive and negative frequencies\,\cite{suppmat}.
-A positive value of $\chi$ indicates a clockwise rotation in the P–Q quadrature space, while a negative value indicates a counterclockwise rotation.
-This behavior is illustrated in Fig.\,\ref{fig5:Syncronization}(d), where the measured asymmetry of the response in the synchronized regime agrees qualitatively with our numerical results from the rescaled GPE simulation.
-The driven-dissipative many-body system supports collective quasi-particle excitations that can synchronize under suitable conditions.
+Experimentally, we observe this chirality through the asymmetry parameter $\chi = \frac{\tilde{R}_{\text{max}}^+ - \tilde{R}_{\text{max}}^-}{\tilde{R}_{\text{max}}^+ + \tilde{R}_{\text{max}}^-}$, which quantifies the imbalance in the cavity field response.
+The quantities $\tilde{R}_{\text{max}}^{\pm}$ represent the maximum integrated response amplitudes at positive and negative probe detunings, respectively,\,see \cite{suppmat}.
+A positive (negative) value of $\chi$ indicates a clockwise (counterclockwise) rotation in the P–Q quadrature space.
+This behavior is illustrated in Fig.\,\ref{fig5:Syncronization}(d), where the measured asymmetry of the response in the synchronized regime agrees qualitatively with our results from the GPE simulation.
+Synchronization in our system is identified directly through two independent observables: the merging of the mode energies and the appearance of chirality from the asymmetry parameter $\chi$.
+The driven-dissipative many-body system supports collective quasi-particle excitations that synchronize under suitable conditions.
 This synchronized behavior closely resembles that of two harmonic oscillators coupled via dissipation, whose resonance frequencies intersect~\cite{Lu2023Synchronization}, offering an intuitive analogy for understanding the underlying dynamics.
 Within a certain range of frequency mismatch around this intersection, the two oscillators become phase-locked and evolve at the same frequency.

-In conclusion, we developed a Bragg spectroscopy technique to resolve two soft roton-like modes associated with competing superradiant phases in a Bose–Einstein condensate coupled to an optical cavity.
+In conclusion, we developed a Bragg spectroscopy technique to resolve two quasi-particle modes associated with competing superradiant phases in a BEC coupled to an optical cavity.
 As the transverse pump strength increases, the modes soften and eventually synchronize near a tricritical point, driven by the interplay of long-range interactions and cavity-mediated dissipation.
-This synchronization is marked by the emergence of exceptional points and is supported by two complementary theoretical models.
-Our findings provide a new perspective on the self-driven topological pump, going beyond the observation in Ref.\,\cite{dreon2022}; by probing the system spectroscopically from the normal phase, we uncover mode synchronization as the underlying mechanism driving the phenomenon, thereby deepening the understanding of its origin beyond the dynamics within the ordered phases.
+This synchronization is marked by the emergence of EP and is supported by two theoretical models.
+Our findings provide a new perspective on the self-driven topological pump, going beyond the observation in Ref.\,\cite{dreon2022}; by probing the system spectroscopically from the normal phase, we uncover mode synchronization as the underlying mechanism driving the phenomenon.